-New dairy farmers must understand a number of basic principles about dairy farming and cows.
+It is important for new dairy farmers to understand a few of the basic principles of dairy farming.
 These principles explain why specific management actions are required to ensure a financially sustainable business.
 Because dairy cows are the production units of a dairy herd, lactating cows would be the first animals to be bought for a new dairy.
-In this way, an immediate cash flow from milk sales is provided.
+In this way, immediate cash flow from milk sales is provided.
 The ideal dairy herd has dry cows as well as heifers of different ages to ensure continued production and herd growth.

 Dairy cows are ruminants and have a unique digestive system.
 Ruminants - e.g. cows, goats, sheep - eat and digest plant-based feeds such as grass.
 Digestion in ruminants occurs in a four-chambered stomach.
 This enables them to utilize forages, like hays, silages, pastures and straw, i.e. feeds not generally consumed by humans.
 The four-chamber ruminant stomach consists of the reticulum, rumen, omasum and abomasum.
 These four compartments function as a single unit.

 The rumen of about 160 litres makes up 80% of the ruminant’s stomach.
 It is essentially a fermentation vat containing large numbers of anaerobic bacteria (bacteria living in the absence of oxygen), protozoa, and other organisms live in symbiosis with the dairy cow (symbiosis is a close biological interaction between two different biological organisms).
 These organisms digest the feed, which in turn provide energy and protein to cows to produce milk.
 When bacteria die off later in the abomasum, it serves as bacterial protein for the cow.